 - Personal Biography

 His Holiness is the world’s leading Muslim figure promoting peace and inter-religious harmony.
-Through his sermons, lectures, books, and personal meetings, he continuously advocates the worship of God Almighty and serving humanity.
-He also works for the establishment of universal human rights, a just society and the separation of religion and state.
+Through his sermons, lectures, books, and personal meetings, His Holiness has continuously advocated the worship of God Almighty and serving humanity.
+He also continuously advocates for the establishment of universal human rights, a just society and separation of religion and state.

-His Holiness leads a worldwide campaign to convey the peaceful message of Islam through all forms of print and digital media.
-Under his leadership, Ahmadi Muslims the world over are engaged in grassroots efforts to distribute millions of ‘Peace’ leaflets to Muslims and non-Muslims alike, host interfaith and peace symposia, and present exhibitions of The Holy Qur’an showing its true and noble message.
+Since being elected Khalifa, His Holiness has led a worldwide campaign to convey the peaceful message of Islam through all forms of print and digital media.
+Under his leadership, national branches of the Ahmadiyya Muslim Community have launched campaigns that reflect the true and peaceful teachings of Islam.
+Ahmadi Muslims the world over are engaged in grassroots efforts to distribute millions of ‘Peace’ leaflets to Muslims and non-Muslims alike, host interfaith and peace symposia, and present exhibitions of The Holy Qur’an to present its true and noble message.
 These campaigns have received worldwide media coverage and demonstrate that Islam champions peace, loyalty to one’s country of residence and service to humanity.

 |A collection of the Khalifa's speeches & letters|

-His Holiness travels globally to promote and facilitate service to humanity.
+His Holiness has travelled globally to promote and facilitate service to humanity.
 He regularly meets presidents, prime ministers, other heads of state, parliamentarians and ambassadors of state.

 His Holiness takes a particular interest in alleviating the suffering of developing nations, by helping to improve their agriculture and facilitating access to food, clean water and electricity.
 He oversees the work of the International Association of Ahmadi Architects and Engineers (IAAAE), an organisation briefed with leading various humanitarian and development projects, in remote areas of the world.
 The scope and expertise of this organisation has grown at a rapid rate under his leadership.
 Likewise, His Holiness supports the work of “Humanity First", an international non-profit disaster relief and development charity, and other such organisations.